 A main focus of this research was the employment and education outcomes of the students during the period between their exit from high school and their interview (approximately one year from their high school exit).
-Approximately 59.1% of the students indicated that they were currently employed.
-Of those not currently employed, 53.6% reported that they had had a period of employment since exiting high school.
-Combined, 80.9% of the students were currently employed or had worked since leaving high school.
+64.9% of the students indicated that they were currently employed.
+Of those not currently employed, 58.0% reported that they had had a period of employment since exiting high school.
+Combined, 85.3% of the students were currently employed or had worked since leaving high school.

-Of the students who were currently employed, the majority (52.4%) worked 35 hours or more a week, nearly half obtained their current job on their own (49.2%) and worked for a wage of \$7.26 per hour or more (70.1%).
+Of the students who were currently employed, the three most common employment areas were laborer (21.3%), retail or grocery store (19.0%), and food service (18.5%).
+Over half (52.7%) worked 35 hours or more a week, nearly half obtained their current job on their own (49.5%).
+The majority worked for higher than minimum wage (\$7.26 per hour or more; 71.5%).

-For the students who were not currently working, most reported that they were in the process of looking for a job, could not find a job, or were between jobs (31.3%).
-Other reasons that students were not currently working included that they were in a school training or education program (19.8%), they did not have the skills/ability to work (5.4%), they were currently pregnant or had childcare issues (4.9%), they had medical or physical issues (8.8%), they were not looking/not interested in working (3.9%), they were incarcerated or in jail (2.0%), they were fired or let go from their job (3.9%), they had quit their job (3.2%), they would be going into the military or on to higher education (1.5%), or for some other reason (39.4%).
+For the students who were not currently working, most reported that they were in a school training or education program (23.2%) or in the process of looking for a job, could not find a job, or were between jobs (22.6%).
+Other reasons that students were not currently working included that they did not have the skills/ability to work (6.3%), they had medical or physical issues (14.7%), childcare or pregnancy (7.7%), they were not looking/not interested in working (4.8%), they were incarcerated or in jail (1.6%), they were fired or let go from their job (3.8%), they had quit their job (3.3%), they would be going into the military or on to higher education (3.3%), or for some other reason (6.9%).